dkershaw10/docs-specs/best-practices-concept.md

 ### Batching

 JSON batching allows you to optimize your application by combining multiple requests into a single JSON object.
-Combining individual requests into a single batch request can save the application significant network latency.
+Combining individual requests into a single batch request can save the application significant network latency and can conserve connection resources.

 > Use [batching](json_batching) where significant network latency can have a big impact on the performance.